fpineda3105/kata-coding/javascript/README.md

 All the Kata code here is tested

-To run all tehe tests:
+To run all the tests:
 ```bash
 yarn test
 ```